 B.S.
 Kansas State University

-Trisha Gott, Ed.D., joined the Staley School in 2009 and is currently serving as interim director while Mary Tolar serves as the university's interim vice provost of student success.
+Trisha Gott, Ed.D., joined the Staley School in 2009.
 Trish teaches select courses in the leadership minor, supports service-learning initiatives, and advances the Staley School's strategic plan.

 Trish serves as co-director of the university's Coffman Leadership Institute, a developmental experience for K-State faculty and staff.
 She also serves as co-director of the Mandela Washington Fellows Leadership in Civic Engagement Institute, a six-week summer institute for young African leaders at K-State.